iamduo/workq/doc/protocol.md

 **Special Considerations**

-* There is no *hang forever* mode, however you can simulate this with a long <wait-timeout>.
-It is recommended to not set a long <wait-timeout> to reduce any unexpected TCP [dead peer](http://tldp.org/HOWTO/TCP-Keepalive-HOWTO/overview.html#checkdeadpeers) issues.
-In addition, a reasonable wait-timeout time allows the server to keep internals tidy.
+* There is no *hang forever* mode, however you can simulate this with a long `wait-timeout`.
+It is recommended to not set an unnecessarily long `wait-timeout` to reduce any unexpected TCP [dead peer](http://tldp.org/HOWTO/TCP-Keepalive-HOWTO/overview.html#checkdeadpeers) issues.
+In addition, a reasonable `wait-timeout` time allows the server to keep internals tidy.
 * A worker lease workflow can cross connections.
 A worker can lease under one connection and finish processing in another connection.
 This relaxed constraints allows for ease of operation, but it allows for possible worker processing races.
 For example, a worker can finish a job with `complete` or `fail` **after** a TTR timeout **AND** even after another worker has picked up the job.
+Workers should respect the TTR value returned in a lease command and stop execution after TTR has elapsed.

 **Example**